mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Telekinesis:** With a little concentration, you can demonstrate finer control over your shields, letting you manipulate objects in your own zone or an adjacent zone.

-**Invisibility:** Light doesn’t pass through your shields quite cleanly; it bends a little.
-With practice, you’ve learned to get light to bend all the way around your shield, making everything within invisible to the naked eye.
+**Invisibility:** Light doesn't pass through your shields quite cleanly; it bends a little.
+With practice, you've learned to get light to bend all the way around your shield, making everything within invisible to the naked eye.

 ### Drawbacks

-- Because you can throw up protective barriers with ease, you’ve never had to really defend yourself.
-As result, anyone who breaks through your shield will find that you’re [Quite Frail].
+- Because you can throw up protective barriers with ease, you've never had to really defend yourself.
+As result, anyone who breaks through your shield will find that you're [Quite Frail].
-- Your barriers don’t appear instantly; instead, they coalesce as the air solidifies.
+- Your barriers don't appear instantly; instead, they coalesce as the air solidifies.
 Your shields are [Slow to Form].

 ### Collateral Damage Effects